Malicious software, like viruses or trojans, can damage a system in a way so that devices may no longer boot.

 The good news is that you can download the Kaspersky Rescue Disk freely from the Kaspersky website and burn it to CD or DVD using a CD burning software like Nero or our favorite ImgBurn.

 This does not guarantee that the computer can be booted again after the cleanup though.
-A damaged file normally does not get repaired by anti-virus software which means that you may still need to run system restore or a backup afterwards.
+A damaged file normally does not get repaired by anti-virus software which means that you may still need to run system restore or a backup afterward.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.